eraserNut/MICCAI2019/readme.md

 ### Experiment results <a name="results"></a>

-<sub>We test these four segmentation models at a liver datasets.
-We rewrite the framework with reference to [DAF](https://github.com/zijundeng/DAF).
+<sub>We test several segmentation models at a MICCAI SegStruct datasets.
- The model implementations of Unet,FPN and DAF are dependent on github while Unet++ is implemented by ourself.
  For fair, we train all models with 60 epochs and add evaluation for each epoch.
  Then save best epoch as the last result.
-We evaluate them with two norm: Dice and F1, all results as follows:</sub>
+We evaluate them with two evaluation: Dice and HD95%, all results as follows:</sub>

 #### Task1(Nasopharynx cancer):